great-expectations/great_expectations/docs/tutorials/create_expectations.rst

 2. List Data Assets
 -------------------

-A Data Asset is data you describe with expectations.
+A Data Asset is data you can describe with expectations.

-It is useful to explain what can be a data asset in each type of datasource that Great Expectations supports:

 .. content-tabs::